-How to Calculate Your ROAS & Ways to Use It
+How To Calculate Your ROAS & Ways To Use It

 ROAS can serve as a great tool in factoring budget decisions.

-Like setting expectations, ROAS can serve as a benchmark helping teams go beyond just looking at bid, budget, click, and conversion ceilings.
+Like setting expectations, ROAS can serve as a benchmark, helping teams go beyond just looking at bid, budget, click, and conversion ceilings.
 It is a quality metric.

-By utilizing ROAS in determining where the law of diminishing returns is and ensuring it is included in projections and when looking at real past performance, it can be used to help determine ideal budgets and ranges that are acceptable.
+Use ROAS to determine where the law of diminishing returns applies and ensure it is included in projections.
+When looking at real past performance, it can be used to help determine ideal budgets and ranges that are acceptable.

-In most cases, I have found clients are ok with not capping the budget all and looking at the ROAS number solely to determine how much to spend.
+In most cases, I have found clients are okay with not capping the budget and looking at the ROAS number solely to determine how much to spend.

-If the spend can be increased and still exceed the target ROAS, then keep spending all day, every day, as we know we’re in profitable territory.
+If the spend can be increased and still exceed the target ROAS, then keep spending all day, every day, as we know we’re in profitable territory, assuming we’re not creating inventory, fulfillment, sales capacity, or other operational issues.

+I love this type of thinking and decision-making, as it is linked to ROI versus budget or a mindset that marketing and ad dollars are an “expense.”

 3. Bid Decisions